Category Archives: Faculty/Staff

 Work at Home Guide

-During these last few months, we have quickly transitioned from work in the office to work in the home office.
-One big difference is not having tech support readily available to assist with home office issues.
-This guide was created to help prepare you for working at home if you’re new to Goucher and to provide some troubleshooting tips if you’ve started to encounter some technical problems.
+This guide was created to prepare you for working at home if needed and to provide some troubleshooting tips if you’ve started to encounter some technical problems.

 Click the FAQ title to access the information for that section.